-By Lan Jiang, PhD, Joandrea Hoegg, PhD, Darren W. Dahl, PhD, Amitava Chattopadhyay, PhD
+By Lan Jiang, PhD, Joandrea Hoegg, PhD (Canada), Darren W. Dahl, PhD (Canada), Amitava Chattopadhyay, PhD (France)

 As any well-seasoned agent knows, creating a connection with the client is essential.
 Connections can be made in a variety of ways and usually hinge on some common value or shared demographic.
 The intent of our research was to explore the effects of incidental similarities, or chance similarities, such as a shared name, birthday or birthplace, on the buyer-seller relationship.
 Our findings revealed that these types of connections enhance the client's favorable attitude and increase their intention to purchase.